 Inclusivity Meets Awareness At Leave The Rest

-An artist’s wilfulness to create his own path and the desire to manifest visionary ideas is always a force to be reckoned with and revere.
+An artist’s wilfulness to create his own path and the desire to manifest visionary ideas is always a force to be reckoned with.
 Spearheading a "make art, not propaganda" agenda in the Indian sphere is Harsh Patel, the founder of the streetwear label Leave The Rest.

 Leave The Rest is a Surat, Gujarat based streetwear-sportswear inspired, ready-to-wear brand representing the “no effort is too small, no dream is too big” philosophy for the ever-growing culture and youth of India.